TritonDataCenter/manta-garbage-collector/README.md

-When a buckets object is deleted in Manta the metadata is removed from the buckets-mdapi and similar to the Directory-style a record is written that indicates an object is read for garbage collection.
+When a buckets object is deleted in Manta the metadata is removed from the buckets-mdapi and similar to the Directory-style a record is written that indicates an object is ready for garbage collection.
 With buckets-mdapi garbage to be collected can be retrieved using the `getgcbatch` RPC.
 The garbage records return include: